- Fiori has seen an unusual growth in the number of Fiori apps, which in part relates to the “Fiorized” apps.

 Fiori Not a Replacement for SAPGUI

 Unlike what has been proposed by Hasso Plattner, Fiori is not a replacement for SAPGUI.
-Fiori is only a series of a little over 1000 apps that are concentrated in small data intensive transaction.
+Fiori is only a series of a little over 1000 apps that are concentrated in small data intensive transactions.
 No company can use S4 without spending most of its time in SAPGUI.
 Companies would use S4 some percentage of the 1000 apps, but these apps replicate screens in the SAPGUI, and there would be a transitionary time and training required to use these Fiori apps.

 - Therefore of the 150 implementations of S4, some small subset of the overall transactions accessed by SAP customers that use S4 use some Fiori apps.